 When you measure 3 feet on one line at the intersection point and measure 4 feet on the other line, both marked points should be exactly 5 feet apart for it to be regarded as a square.

 If the lines do not meet at perfect squares, there will be irregularities in laying your carpet tiles.

 Step 4: Do a Sample Layout

 If you have carpet tiles of different colors and intend to make a pattern from them, now is the time to decide on your pattern.
 Mix the tiles of different colors to get a good differentiation during installation.

 For edge tile sizing, do a simple layout ensuring that the tiles touching the wall are not less than a half tile wide.
 If the tiles touching the wall won’t be up to a half tile in size, you can split the reference line by shifting the center tile.

-To have a perfect carpet tile installation, the tiles touching the walls at opposite directions should be of the same width.
+To have a perfect carpet tile installation, the tiles touching the walls in opposite directions should be of the same width.

 When you make a mistake by placing carpet tiles in different directions, your carpet tiles may end up looking slightly different.
 Check for an arrow at the backside of your carpet tile to find the direction of the pile.

-This should be used for your layout direction so as to have a consistent orientation during installation.
+This should be used for your layout direction to have a consistent orientation during installation.